-Advocates, law enforcement stand ready to help survivors of domestic and sexual violence despite global pandemic
+Advocates, law enforcement continue offering help for survivors of domestic and sexual violence as COVID restrictions ease

-'Self-isolation does not mean that you are alone:' Resources continue to be available to all who need them
+'You are not alone:' Resources remain available for all who need them

-The Vermont State Police, Vermont Attorney General’s Office and the Vermont Network Against Domestic and Sexual Violence join with other law-enforcement agencies and advocacy organizations to acknowledge the unique and difficult challenges facing people who are living in abusive and violent circumstances during the COVID-19 pandemic.
+The Vermont State Police, Vermont Attorney General’s Office and the Vermont Network Against Domestic and Sexual Violence have joined with other law-enforcement agencies and advocacy organizations to acknowledge the unique and difficult challenges facing people who are living in abusive and violent circumstances during the COVID-19 pandemic.

 “While we continue to take precautions around COVID-19 to make our communities safer for everyone, it is important for Vermonters to remember that not every home situation is safe,” Attorney General T.J.
 Donovan said.
 “Self-isolation does not mean that you are alone.
 Local programs and law enforcement agencies are here to help.
 I encourage all Vermonters who are worried about having to self-isolate in a dangerous home situation to reach out.”

-Amid stay-at-home orders, social distancing, quarantines and mandates to self-isolate, survivors can find themselves in closer contact than ever with their abusers.
-However, law enforcement, state government and advocacy networks stand ready to assist survivors, even as some operations are being modified to reduce the risk of virus transmission.
+During the pandemic's early days and the months that followed, when stay-at-home orders, social distancing, quarantines and mandates to self-isolate were commonplace, survivors could find themselves in closer contact than ever with their abusers.
+However, law enforcement, state government and advocacy networks offered assistance to survivors, even as some operations were modified to reduce the risk of virus transmission.
+Now, in summer 2021 in Vermont, the state of emergency has ended, and all state-mandated COVID-related restrictions have ended — but services are resources remain at the ready for all who need them.

 There are numerous resources available for survivors at the local and national level.
 They include: